analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 :::note

-For Nx workspace, the build output will be under the app name, so you can update the output `dir` and `server` to `.dist` and `.dist/_worker.js` instead.
+For Nx workspaces, the build output is be under the app name, so you can update the client output directory and server output directory to `./dist` and `./dist/_worker.js` instead.

 ```
 output: {